Celayix Home » Workplace Bullying – How to Manage it Effectively

 Acknowledge the Issue

-One of the first, and most important steps to effectively manage workplace bullying is simply addressing and acknowledging the issue itself.
+One of the first and most important steps to effectively manage workplace bullying is simply addressing and acknowledging the issue itself.
 Unfortunately, too many managers are quick to dismiss the idea that it might be happening under their noses.
-Employers who do nothing are at risk of being sued and paying damages.
+Employers who take no action are at risk of facing lawsuits and paying damages.
 According to the policy on harassment in the workplace from the U.S. Equal Employment Opportunity Commission (EEOC):

 The employer will be liable for harassment by non-supervisory employees or non-employees over whom it has control (e.g., independent contractors or customers on the premises), if it knew, or should have known about the harassment and failed to take prompt and appropriate corrective action.